Pulover/PuloversMacroCreator/Documentation/Variables.md

 ## Expressions

-Check the option *Expression* to use Auto-Hotkey Expressions format in the value field.
+Check the option *Expression* to use AutoHotkey Expressions format in the value field.
 With expressions you can execute math operations, functions, assignments and object calls.
 In expressions variables must not be enclosed in percent signs (except to deference) and literal strings must be enclosed in quotes.
 A complete explanation can be found at [AHK documentation](http://autohotkey.com/docs/Variables.htm#Expressions).

 > MyVar := 30 * 100 / 200 ; This would assign 15 to MyVar